Types of applications

 Application for authorisation of plant protection products given as zonal authorisation.
 It is granted on the basis of a zonal evaluation, which covers as far as possible use in all countries in the zone in which you have applied.

-This guide is used for application of new products, which has not been authorized in Denmark previously.
+This guide is used for application of new products, which has not been authorised in Denmark previously.

 Renewals - Article 43

-This guide is used for renewal of products, which is authorized in Denmark.
+This guide is used for renewal of products, which is authorised in Denmark.

 When you have received product authorisation in a Member State, you have the opportunity to apply for mutual recognition in another country inside or outside the zone.

 Parallel trade permits